 - Relevance: One of the Council's emerging high priorities addresses "preserving program effectiveness by ... taking into account the effects of climate change."
 (See p.
-116 of the Council's 2014 Fish and Wildlife Program.)
-This priority action was recommended by numerous state, tribal and regional entities during the 2013-14 program amendment process and subsequently adopted by the Council into the program. - Workplan: This presentation addresses Council work plan item 2.B, which promotes regional fish and wildlife recovery by prioritizing and implementing 2014 Fish and Wildlife Program actions. - Background: Climate records indicate the Pacific Northwest has warmed about 1° C (or 1.8° F) since 1900, or about 50 percent more than the global average warming over the same period.
+116 of the Council's 2014 Fish and Wildlife Program.) - Workplan: This presentation addresses one of the Council's emerging priorities to implement adaptive management, and take into account the effects of climate change.
+This work is tracked in the division's work plan under adaptive management. - Background: Climate records indicate the Pacific Northwest has warmed about 1° C (or 1.8° F) since 1900, or about 50 percent more than the global average warming over the same period.
 The warming rate for the Pacific Northwest over the next half century is projected to be in the range of +0.2-0.9° C (or +0.4-1.6° F) per decade.
 Projected annual precipitation changes for the region over the next few decades are relatively modest and likely to be indistinguishable from natural variability.
-The projected future changes in temperature and precipitation will alter the snow pack, stream flow, and water quality in the Columbia Basin with the following anticipated impacts: - Warmer temperatures will result in more precipitation falling as rain rather than snow; - A potential for more winter flooding, affecting salmon eggs and overwintering juvenile fish; - Snowpack will diminish, particularly in lower-elevation watersheds, with altered runoff timing; - Peak river flows will likely shift to earlier in the spring; - Water temperatures will continue to rise, affecting adult and juvenile salmon migration and disrupting growth; and

-• Summer flows are likely to be lower, affecting adult and juvenile salmon migration.
+The projected future changes in temperature and precipitation will alter the snow pack, stream flow, and water quality in the Columbia Basin with the following anticipated impacts: - Warmer temperatures will result in more precipitation falling as rain rather than snow; - A potential for more winter flooding, affecting salmon eggs and overwintering juvenile fish; - Snowpack will diminish, particularly in lower-elevation watersheds, with altered runoff timing; - Peak river flows will likely shift to earlier in the spring; - Water temperatures will continue to rise, affecting adult and juvenile salmon migration and disrupting growth; and - Summer flows are likely to be lower, affecting adult and juvenile salmon migration.